BitcoinQnA/ln-guide/index.md

 **What are MPP?**

 [Multi Path Payments](https://lightning.engineering/posts/2020-05-07-mpp/) allows a user to send payments that are larger than the capacity of their single largest channel by utilising the liquidity of more than 1 channel at the same time.
+This needs to be active at the node level

 <br/>